timbeaudet/knowledge_base/software/blender.md

 5. Press `0` to set that scale to zero.

 > Note this can't fix the issue of quads turning in multiple axis, (like a racetrack turning while changing elevation pitch.).

+### Make something symmetric (without mirror modifier)

+1. Make selection.
+2. `w` menu `symmetrize`
+3. Use the tool menu to specify direction/threshold

+## Edit Mode Tool and Usage Tips

+### Modes
+- Hotkey: `CTRL+TAB` with `v` for vertices, `e` for edges and `f` for faces.
+- Purpose: Change between what gets selected or modified during edit mode manipulators like grab, scale, rotate etc.
+- **NOTE:** Edit in multiple modes, at the same time by shift-select the modes (_vertices, edges, faces_) on the bottom panel.

+### Selecting Things

+> No setup notes yet, but I believe the default is not left click select, which is used in the following section.

+- Left click to select an individual _(vertex, edge or face)_.
+- `ALT+LMB` to loop select (when built properly)
+- `CTRL+NUMPAD+` or `CTRL+NUMPAD-` to extend/decrease loop selections.
+- Press `L` to select the entire linked area under the mouse, or `CTRL+L` to select entire linked area to current selection.
+- Use `SHIFT+G` to perform all sorts of neat selection tricks related to something already selected.
+This tool has options (bottom-left) to modify.

 ### Unformatted mess:
 	alm-m to merge vertices.